This is an idea from @populist and @davidstrauss based on how the config directory is being managed for on the Pantheon platform.

 - Manual copying of directories required for every config deployment (although

-simplifies this process). - Accidental reverts are possible: If there was ever a config change made to any site that was not copied out of the
+drush bcexsimplifies this process). - Accidental reverts are possible: If there was ever a config change made to any site that was not copied out of the

-directory, the next time the config importer is run (via Backdrop UI) that change will be lost.
+activedirectory and committed in thestagingdirectory, the next time the config importer is run (via Backdrop UI) that change will be lost.

 - Check the config importer at

-to see current differences betweenstaging
+/admin/config/development/configuration/syncto see current differences betweenstagingandactive; - Run

-to see any currently uncommitted changes tostaging
+git statusto see any currently uncommitted changes tostaging.

 Any differences you see in either place should be due to the config changes you intend to deploy; if you see any difference that you don't recognize, then it's worth looking into further before proceeding.